cgoecknerwald/othello/README.md

 ## Contributions

 Enrico:
-Wrote AI.
+Wrote *board_custom.cpp* (own board implementation, for speed).
+Composed general structure and algorithms of *player.cpp*.
 Read about the Monte-Carlo method in "Analysis of Monte Carlo Techniques in Othello" by Ryan Archer.

 Claire:
 Composed Contributions.txt and AI.txt.
 Read about the Upper Confidence Bounds in "Analysis of Monte Carlo Techniques in Othello" by Ryan Archer.
+Mimicked OogeePlayer by modifying BetterPlayer to recurse to depth 4.